-Keeping root vegetables in a cellar or in piles of straw used to be a common way of looking ahead and providing fresh produce for one's family throughout the winter.
-Though the practice is no longer common, it is simple, and I'll show you how to keep various kinds of vegetables and tubers fresh for several weeks or months.
+Keeping root vegetables in a cellar or piles of straw has once again become a homesteader's way of looking ahead and providing fresh produce for one's family throughout the winter.
+This practice is simple, and I'll show you how to keep various kinds of vegetables and tubers fresh for several weeks or months.

 - Root vegetables or potatoes